 BlackRock draws on research, data and analytics provided by their specialist investment teams, its Sustainable and Transition Solutions ("STS") platform, Aladdin Climate and the BlackRock Investment Institute ("BII").

-BlackRock are expected to provide evidence of its consideration of material ESG factors at each stage of the investment life cycle.
-This includes providing both qualitative and quantitative information, which is reviewed quarterly with the Scheme's investment advisor and the BAPSL executive.
+BlackRock are expected to be able to provide evidence of its consideration of material ESG factors at each stage of the investment life cycle.

 4.2 Stewardship